csgui/csgui/README.md

 ## Hello, I'm Chris Guimarães! 👋

-I'm immersed in the technical area for more than 20 years...
-I had some fancy titles ranging from Enterprise Solutions Architect to Software Developer, but what I am interested is in put a computer to build things.
+I'm immersed in the technical area for more than 20 years... and nowadays my focus is Web3 where I am building bridges between traditional software development (Web2) and Blockchain ecosystems.

 ### 🔧 Technologies & Tools